Failure of the Hopf-Oleinik lemma for a linear elliptic problem with singular convection of non-negative divergence

-Lastly, in \Cref{sec:convection singular boundary}, we discuss the case where $E$ is singular only on the boundary.
-We present an example showing that if $\diver E$ behaves like $\delta^{-2-\gamma}$ for some $\gamma > 0$ and $f$ is bounded, then the solutions are flat on the boundary, i.e.
+Lastly, in \Cref{sec:convection singular boundary}, we discuss the case where $E$ is {suitably} singular only on the boundary.
+We present an example showing that if $\diver E$ behaves like { $d(x,\partial \Omega )^{-2-\gamma}$} for some $\gamma > 0$ and $f$ is bounded, then the solutions are flat on the boundary, i.e.